We've independently reviewed this article to make sure it's as accurate as we can make it.

 That’s the quick answer, but there’s more to it than that.
-Ready to have a great smelling freezer again?
+Ready to have a great-smelling freezer again?
 Then let’s dive straight in.

-Cleaning A Fish-Smelling Freezer: Step By Step
+Cleaning A Fish-Smelling Freezer: 6 Simple Steps

-To get your freezer smelling like the day you bought it, you’ll need to take some steps in order to clean and absorb all those foul smells.
+To get your freezer smelling like the day you bought it, you’ll need to take some simple steps in order to clean and absorb all those foul smells.

-Step #1 Empty Your Freezer
+#2 Empty Your Freezer

-First step is to take all the food out of your freezer.
+The first step is to take all the food out of your freezer.
 You want to remove any food that could cause a bad smell in the first place.